-All VQs are based on National Occupational Standards developed by the appropriate industry bodies at various levels.
+All qualifications achieved during the Apprenticeship scheme are based on National Occupational Standards developed by the appropriate industry bodies at various levels.

 25.3 Attendance at Classes

 All Apprentices will be required to attend College, or any other approved training establishment, as specified by the Training Agent.
 By the contractual agreement to train, the Employer must allow the Apprentice to attend a College at the designated times in order to complete the off-the-job training elements required under the scheme.
 For each College/training day, where not recoverable from other sources, the Employer will meet any fees applicable to the Scheme and pay the Apprentice a normal working day's pay, plus the actual fares incurred.